Erudika/erudika.github.io/source/_posts/Implementing-full-text-search-for-your-static-site.md

 ```
 $ npm install -g para-cli
+# run setup and set endpoint to either 'http://localhost:8080' or 'https://paraio.com'
+$ para-cli setup
 ```

 Now you can see all the options by typing `para-cli` in the console.
 There are several basic commands for reading,